Russian spy attack nerve agent was rare, dangerous and sophisticated

-(CNN)It's been described as the among the deadliest chemical weapons ever made.
+(CNN)It's been described as among the deadliest chemical weapons ever made.

 But Novichok, the substance confirmed by UK Prime Minister Theresa May to have been used in the attempted murder of Russian ex-spy Sergei Skripal and his daughter Yulia, is not merely lethal, it's also highly unusual.